itamarzil12345/job-management/README.md

 ### Configuration

 The application can be configured to use either mock data or real API services.
-Create a `.env` file in the root directory:
+Create a `.env` file (or change env.example to .env) in the root directory:

 ```bash
 # Set to 'true' to use mock data, 'false' to use real API